 The Court of Appeal usually advertises for candidates in early March of the year and asks for submissions by the end of that month.
 Interviews are typically held in April, and may be conducted by telephone if distance inhibits travel or in other exceptional circumstances.
 Successful candidates are advised shortly after the interview process is complete.

-This year's deadline for submitting applications is March 31st, 2014
+This year's deadline for submitting applications was March 31st, 2014

 Requests for further information should be directed to: